Where We Began

 - The program went live in 2008 with Anthem as the lead pay-for-performance payer.
 United Healthcare later joined and the program eventually covered over 2,000 primary care physicians and 2 million Medicare, Medicaid and Commercial patients.
 This program was one of a very few that combined clinical and claims information to produce reports with credibility at the level of the individual practitioner.

-- Kept current with Employer ACA responsibilities and the development of ACOs and Patient Centered Medical Home initiatives in Indiana
+- We kept current with Employer ACA responsibilities and the development of ACOs and Patient Centered Medical Home initiatives in Indiana.

 More recently we are: